 Different Kinds of Grass on Golf Courses

-Commonly referred to as "turf grass," the grasses used on golf courses are traditionally tough, fast-repairing grasses that can withstand plenty of traffic.
-Grass on golf courses differs from region to region based on how the grass will stand up to heat or cold.
-Different grass may also be used on the tee box, fairway and greens, though greens are often planted with some variety of poa.
+Commonly referred to as "turf grass," the grasses used on golf courses are traditionally tough, fast-repairing grasses that can withstand plenty of foot traffic.
+Grass on golf courses differs from region to region based on how the grass will stand up to extreme heat or cool seasons.

-Among the most time-tested and well-known golf course grasses, Bermuda grass is used in warm-weather golf locations, including Florida and Georgia, according to Golfways.
-Bermuda grass withstands heat, can be mowed low, repairs quickly and is drought resistant.
+Among the most time-tested, heavy traffic-withstanding, and well-known golf course grasses, Bermuda grass is used in warm-weather golf locations, including Florida and Georgia, according to Golfways.
+This warm-season grass withstands heat, can be cut to low mowing heights, repairs quickly and is drought resistant.

-On the negative side, Bermuda grasses will die back in colder weather and may be overseeded with perennial ryegrass to fill in holes.
-The tees and fairways at Augusta National are Bermuda.
+On the negative side, the drought-tolerant grass will die back in colder weather and may be overseeded with perennial rye grass to fill in holes.
+The tees and fairways at Augusta National Golf Club are Bermuda.

 Bentgrass

-Available in several varieties, bentgrass is found on golf courses in cool summer or coastal locations, including in the North, Mid-Atlantic, coastal California and the Midwest.
+Available in several varieties, bentgrass is the type of golf course grass found on courses in cool summer or coastal locations, including in the North, Mid-Atlantic, coastal California and the Midwest.

 Bentgrass is a member of the poa family and is considered the best grass for golf course greens in the South, according to Aggie Horticulture.

-Bentgrass is used on the greens at Augusta National.
+Bentgrass is the kind of grass used on the greens at Augusta National.
 It has a fine texture and can stand up to constant and low mowing.

 Perennial Ryegrass